aravart/poolmate/README.md

     0.03

-Please note that `capomate` will use unique filenames on successive calls to the loss executable.
+Please note that `poolmate` will use unique filenames on successive calls to the loss executable.

 `--output-filename` is a filename where results are written.
 The first line of this file will contain the loss while the remaining lines will contain the rows out of `CANDIDATE_POOL_FILENAME` which represent the best teaching set found during search.
 For example, if `TEACHING_SET_SIZE` were set to 2, the output file may look something like: